The Expedition of Humphry Clinker: Plot summary

 Bramble's nephew, Jeremy Melford, is a young man looking for amusement.
 Corresponding primarily with Sir Watkin Phillips of Jesus College, Oxford, Jery also reflects upon issues of city life, class, and the growing public sphere, but often with a more progressive perspective than that of his rather traditional uncle.
 Despite his generously democratic views and his astute perceptions of the hypocrisy and absurdity of others, he is — as revealed through Bramble's letters — "hot-headed" and prone to rash anger and impulsive defenses of perceived slights to his family honor, especially when it relates to his sister's interest in a stage actor below her status.
-His introduction into society as a young gentleman often occurs during his socialising at the coffeehouse, a burgeoning social institution, especially in eighteenth-century London.
+His introduction into society as a young gentleman often occurs during his socialising at the coffeehouse, a burgeoning social institution, especially in 18th-century London.
 His study of the places and people of his journey includes the members of his family, whom he comically sketches for the reader.
 His accounts help provide insight into Matthew Bramble's character.

 Bramble's niece, Lydia Melford, is trying to recover from an unfortunate romantic entanglement with an actor named Wilson, who is later revealed to be a gentleman named George Dennison.
 Her letters to Letitia Willis at Gloucester reveal her struggles between familial duty and her affection for Wilson.
 She describes her secret communications with him, as well as her surprise encounter with the disguised Wilson in Bath.
 Lydia also reflects upon the wonders of city life, with astonishment and excitement.
 Lydia has spent most of her life at a boarding school for young women, so the expedition serves her as a debut into society (a cultural phenomenon with a long literary tradition).

 The eponymous character, Humphry Clinker, is an ostler, a stableman at an inn, who does not make his first appearance until about a quarter of the way through the story.
 He is taken on by Matthew Bramble and family, while they are traveling toward London, after offending Tabitha and amusing Matthew Bramble.
 Humphry Clinker is a primarily foolish character whose good-natured earnestness earns him the esteem of Matthew Bramble.
 He is largely described through the letters of Matthew Bramble and Jeremy Melford and, despite his frequent misunderstandings, is presented as a talented worker and gifted orator, attracting a devoted following of parishioners during a brief oratorical stint in London.
 After various romantic interludes, Humphry suffers false imprisonment due to accusations of being a highway robber, though he retains the confident support of Matthew Bramble and his family.
 He is rescued and returned to his sweetheart, the maid Winifred Jenkins.
 Eventually, it is discovered that Humphry is Mr. Bramble's illegitimate son from a relationship with a barmaid, during his wilder university days.
 The book ends in a series of weddings.